 - It can transfer high torque when compared with the plate clutches of the same size.

-- As the mating surfaces are in the shape of a wedge less effort is required to operate the clutch.
+- Because the mating surfaces of this clutch are in the shape of a wedge, less effort is requiews to operate the clutch.

 - It creates less noise than other clutch plates.

-- If the angle of the cone is large then the effort required to disengage the clutch will be more.
+- When the angle of the cone is large, it will require more effort to disengage the clutch.

 - Even a small wear in the cone surface interrupts the proper working of the clutch

-- If the angle of the cone is made smaller than about 20° the male cone tends to bind or join the female cone and it becomes difficult to disengage the clutch.
+- When the angle of the cone is reduced to less than approximately 20 degrees, the male cone has a tendency to bind or stick to the female cone, making it challenging to disengage the clutch.

 Application Of Cone Clutch

-- It used in various manual transmissions as synchronisers.
+- It is used in various manual transmissions as synchronisers.

-A Cone clutch is used to transmit rotating motion or torque from the driving shaft to the driven shaft.
+- Racing and rallying vehicles often use this clutch to transmit rotating motion or torque from the driving shaft to the driven shaft.

-1. If the angle of the cone is made smaller than about 20° the male cone tends to bind or join the female cone and it becomes difficult to disengage the clutch.
+1. When the angle of the cone is reduced to less than approximately 20 degrees, the male cone has a tendency to bind or stick to the female cone, making it challenging to disengage the clutch.

 Even small wear in the cone surface interrupts the proper working of the cone clutch clutch.
 Due to the poor working characteristics of the cone clutch, single-plate clutch is better.